 - Do not leave food scraps on the counter or in the dining area

-- Keep food refridgerator or sealed in air tight containers
+- Keep food refrigerator or sealed in airtight containers

 - Do not keep garbage inside overnight